flatironinstitute/nemos/docs/developers_notes/02-base_class.md

 ## Introduction

 The `base_class` module introduces the `_Base` class and abstract classes defining broad model categories.
 These abstract classes **must** inherit from `_Base`.
-Currently, the sole abstract class available is `BaseRegressor`.

 The `_Base` class is envisioned as the foundational component for any object type (e.g., regression, dimensionality reduction, clustering, noise models, solvers etc.).
-In contrast, abstract classes derived from `_Base` define overarching object categories (e.g., `BaseRegressor` is building block for GLMs, GAMS, etc. while `NoiseModel` is the building block for the Poisson noise, Gamma noise, ... etc.).
+In contrast, abstract classes derived from `_Base` define overarching object categories (e.g., `base_class.BaseRegressor` is building block for GLMs, GAMS, etc. while `noise_model.NoiseModel` is the building block for the Poisson noise, Gamma noise, ... etc.).

 Designed to be compatible with the `scikit-learn` API, the class structure aims to facilitate access to `scikit-learn`'s robust pipeline and cross-validation modules.
 This is achieved while leveraging the accelerated computational capabilities of `jax` and `jaxopt` in the backend, which is essential for analyzing extensive neural recordings and fitting large models.